nus-cs2103-AY2425S1/ip/docs/README.md

 1. **Realistic Data**: When adding tasks, try to input real data.
 Instead of "Test task", use actual task names like "Complete homework" or "Prepare for exam".
 2. **Navigation**: Use the `list` command regularly to see the updated task statuses.
+3. **Keep Dates Updated**: Use the `update` command to keep your task dates accurate, especially if deadlines or event dates change.
+4. **Search for Tasks**: Use the `find` command to keep your task dates accurate, especially if deadlines or event dates change.

 ---